Edward Graham Lee

-Edward Graham Lee (also known as Ted Lee) (born 1931 in Vancouver, British Columbia, Canada) is a Canadian lawyer and former diplomat.
+Edward Graham Lee (November 21, 1931 – April 8, 2020), also known as Ted Lee, was a Canadian lawyer and diplomat.

 Early life

+Edward Graham Lee was born in Vancouver, British Columbia on November 21, 1931.
 He attended the University of British Columbia Faculty of Law (Class of 1955).
 His interest in international law was sparked by UBC's founding dean George F. Curtis.
 His 39-year career in Foreign Affairs were a result of the Dean's encouragement.
 He spent a year practising domestic law with Nathaniel Nemetz and Jack Austin in Vancouver, British Columbia.
 He found the scope of work in domestic law boring, and returned to Ottawa to continue work in international law.

 Diplomatic career

 While involved with the United Nations Human Rights Commission, Lee helped draft the convention against racial discrimination.
 Although there human rights had previously existed, this was significant because it was hard law that the state would have to comply with.
 He was an ambassador to South Africa when apartheid was at its worst, but also when changes were being brought about.
 During this time, Canada provided support, both in statesmanship and funding to help the Black community set up infrastructure.
 He was able to help Winnie Mandela build a kindergarten and with the fostering of good relations with Archbishop Desmond Tutu and Helen Suzman.